mGalarnyk/mGalarnyk.github.io/_pages/recommended_resources.md

 Benefits:
 * Written by François Chollet, creator of Keras
 * Massively popular book
-* First edition already out, second edition will be out in the fall 2020 (I have an early version of the edition and I like it)
+* First edition already out, second edition will be out in the Summer 2021 (I have seen some of the early chapters and they are really good)

 Drawbacks (I am reaching on this):
 * In late 2018, Keras and TensorFlow became more attached to each other.
 The first edition was published before that.